fbpx

 One of Cornwall’s best loved seaside towns, St Ives is a charming mix of fishermen’s cottages and narrow winding streets, with plenty of arty, crafty shops and cafes to temp you.
 As numerous artists over the years have attested, the light here is simply incredible.

 Visit the Tate St Ives and the Barbara Hepworth Museum and Sculpture Garden, and make sure you stop off for a pint at Cornwall’s oldest pub, The Sloop Inn, built somewhere around 1312.
 This is only a start – there are countless sites to discover in each of these towns.
-To cut through all the noise while ensuring you don’t miss out you need a personal travel guide, made just for you and your trip.

 The Ultimate Pre-Travel Checklist